-At their last annual meeting, on October 10, 2015, in Lima, Peru, on the occasion of the Annual Meetings of the IMF and the World Bank and the Annual Membership Meeting of the IIF, the Trustees discussed the comprehensive 2015 Report on the Implementation of the Principles provided to them by the Principles Consultative Group (PCG), which includes senior officials from emerging and mature market economies as well as senior bankers and investors.
-The Trustees noted with satisfaction that the voluntary, market-based, flexible guidelines for the behavior of sovereign debtors and private creditors underlying the Principles continue to serve as a very useful framework for both crisis prevention and resolution with a view to promote and maintain stable capital flows, support financial stability and sustain growth.
-The Principles promote crisis prevention through the pursuit of strong policies, data and policy transparency, and open communication and dialogue with creditors and investors, and effective crisis resolution through inter alia good-faith negotiations for a fair debt restructuring deal with representative groups of creditors.
+The 2016 annual meeting was held on October 8 in Washington D.C. at the same time as the Annual Meetings of the IMF and the World Bank and the Annual Membership Meeting of the IIF.
+The Trustees discussed the comprehensive 2016 Report on the Implementation of the Principles provided to them by the PCG.
+The Trustees noted with satisfaction that the voluntary, market-based, flexible guidelines for debtor-creditor dialogue underlying the Principles continue to serve as a relevant and effective framework for both crisis prevention and resolution, while facilitating stable capital flows, support for financial stability and sustained growth.
+The Principles promote crisis prevention through the pursuit of strong policies, data and policy transparency, and open communication and dialogue between creditors and investors, and effective crisis resolution through inter alia good-faith negotiations for a fair debt restructuring deal with representative groups of creditors.
 They also underscored the importance of enhanced investor relations and data transparency practices and expressed appreciation for the IIF's annual evaluation of these practices by emerging market sovereign bond issuers.

 The Trustees noted the PCG's review of the evolving discussions on the effective framework for sovereign debt restructuring.
-Trustees encouraged the IIF Secretariat, the PCG and the IIF Committee on Sovereign Risk Management to continue advocating for inclusion in full of the standard aggregated collective action, pari passu, and creditor engagement clauses in the terms and conditions of new sovereign bond documentation as recommended by the International Capital Market Association (ICMA).
-Attention was given to the implementation of sovereign bond contract reforms launched in October 2014, an effort that strengthens the contractual approach to sovereign debt restructuring led by ICMA with active participation from the IIF.
-The Trustees also welcomed the early discussions between private and public creditors aiming at strengthening coordination between the two.
+They encouraged the IIF Secretariat, the PCG and the IIF Committee on Sovereign Risk Management (CSRM) to continue advocating for good-faith engagement with private sector creditors by sovereign debtors-consistent with an updated Annex VI of the principles on creditor engagement and creditor committees.
+The Trustees noted the G20 commitment to further analyze the technicalities, opportunities and challenges of state-contingent GDP bonds and encouraged public authorities and market participants to make progress on this issue.
+The Trustees also welcomed the continued discussions between private and public creditors aiming at strengthening coordination between the two.